berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 **Solving performance issues in Ruby code is easy: just throw more servers at it.
-Solving database performance issues isn't that easy because scaling up a relational database is hard or even impossible at some point**.
+Solving database performance issues isn't that easy because scaling up a relational database is hard or even impossible at some point.**

-Another conclusion here would be that to keep your code scalable you should keep as much logic, transformations, etc in code[8].
-By pushing business logic, constraints, validations and calculations into the database, you loose the simplest, and often cheapest, means of performance gains: "Throw More Servers At It".
+Another conclusion here would be that to keep your code scalable you should keep as much logic, transformations, etc in code[9].
+By pushing business logic, constraints, validations and calculations into the database, you lose the simplest, and often cheapest, means of performance gains: "Throw More Servers At It."

 ## Rails